youp-han/logSearch/README.md

 # Limitation
-it works only on the windows environment, with dotnetFramework 4.0 and above installed
+it runs only on the windows environment, with dotnetFramework 4.0 and above installed